-Generator hostel review - Stockholm, Sweden
+Generator hotel - Stockholm, Sweden

 Right on schedule, the Generator brand has landed in Stockholm.
 In many ways, the arrival of the casually hip hostel in the Swedish capital is long overdue, especially since Generator’s CEO Fredrik Korallus is, himself, a Swede.